j-rieck/turid/readme.md

     vagrant up
     vagrant ssh
     cd /vagrant
-    rake faggot
+    rake turid

 to run

-# How to use the fagbase for storing data
+# How to use the database for storing data

 Fagbot has a built in databse.
 You can use it in your plugins like this: